d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 ## Conducting Hypothesis Tests

 Another statistical inference method is hypothesis testing.
 While hypothesis testing was popularized in the early 20th century, the first use can be traced back to John Arbuthnot in the 1700s.
-By examining birth records in London for each of the 82 years from 1629 to 1710 and the human sex ratio at birth, John concluded that the number of males born in London exceeded the number of females in every year.
+John tracked 80-year birth records in London and concluded that more men were born than women each year.
 Following that, the modern significance testing is the intelligence heritage by Karl Pearson who invented $p$-value and Pearson's chi-squared test), William Gosset who is the father of Student's t-distribution, and Ronald Fisher who initialed the null hypothesis and the significance test.

 A *hypothesis test* is a way of evaluating some evidence against the default statement about a population.
-We refer the default statement as the *null hypothesis* $H_0$, which we try to reject using the observed data.
+We refer the default statement as the *null hypothesis* $H_0$, which we try to reject through the observed data.
 Here, we use $H_0$ as a starting point for the statistical significance testing.
 The *alternative hypothesis* $H_A$ (or $H_1$) is a statement that is contrary to the null hypothesis.
 A great null hypothesis is often stated in a declarative form which posits a relationship between variables.
 It should reflect the brief as explicit as possible, and be testable by statistics theory.

 Imagine yourself as a chemist.
 After spending thousands of hours in the lab, you develop a new medicine which can dramatically improve one's ability to understand math.
 To show its magic power, you need to test it out.
 Naturally, you may need some volunteers to take the medicine and see whether the pills can help them learn math better.
 So how do you get started?
 First, you will need carefully random selected two groups of volunteers, so that there is no difference between their math understanding ability measured by some metrics.
 The two groups are commonly referred to as the test group and the control group.
 The *test group* (or *treatment group*) is a group of individuals who will experience the medicine, while the *control group* represents the group of users who are set aside as a benchmark, i.e., identical environment setups except taking this medicine.
 In this way, the influence of all the variables are minimized, except the impact of the independent variable in the treatment.
 Next, after a period of taking the medicine, you will need to measure the two groups' math understanding by the same metrics, such as letting the volunteers do the same tests after learning a new math formula.
 Then, you can collect their performance and compare the results.
 Really simple, isn't it?
 However, there are many details you have to think of carefully.
 For example, what is the suitable metrics to test their math understanding ability?
 How many volunteers for your test so you can be confident to claim the effectiveness of your medicine?
 How long should you run the test?
 And so on.